swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 ~~~
 {:class="out"}

-But keep the intervals on the same chromosome...
+Notice how the CpG islands have been shuffled to random chromosomes.
+This means that each chromosome will have roughly the same number of CpG islands, regardless of length.
+A better random model would be to keep the distribution of CpG islands over chromosomes and just shuffle the positions of each CpG on each chromosome.
+We can do this using the -chrom flag.

 ~~~
-bedtools shuffle -chrom -i cpg.bed -g genome.txt \
+$ bedtools shuffle -chrom -i cpg.bed -g genome.txt | head
-| head -n 10
 ~~~
 {:class="in"}
 ~~~